thecredibleway/thecredibleway-com/docs/jesus/crediblilty/prophecies-fulfilled.md

 as historical documents, consider whether they point to Jesus Christ as a credible figure, and reach an independent conclusion.

-This page was not created to win an debate or the like, but with the hope that you honestly think about life and that you have an encounter with the grace and truth that only God can provide.
+**This page was not created to win an debate or the like, but with the hope that you honestly think about life and that you have an encounter with the grace and truth that only God can provide.**

 Let's start with some probabilities we deal with in everyday life to put this into perspective:
-- Being struck by lightning in the USA, [1 in 1,200,000 for an estimated lifespan 80 years](https://www.weather.gov/safety/lightning-odds).
+- Being struck by lightning in the USA - [1 in 1,200,000 for an estimated lifespan 80 years](https://www.weather.gov/safety/lightning-odds).
-- Finding a four leaf clover, [1 in 10,000](https://www.udel.edu/faculty-staff/experts/john-frett/).
+- Finding a four leaf clover - [1 in 10,000](https://www.udel.edu/faculty-staff/experts/john-frett/).
-- Being audited by the IRS, [1 in 220](https://www.cnbc.com/2020/01/08/attention-taxpayers-irs-audits-have-fallen-significantly.html). *Only two things in life are certain....*
+- Being audited by the IRS - [1 in 220](https://www.cnbc.com/2020/01/08/attention-taxpayers-irs-audits-have-fallen-significantly.html). *Only two things in life are certain....*
 - and so on

 :::tip[What about me?]

-The chances of you being born alive are [1 in 10<sup>2685000</sup>](https://www.businessinsider.com/infographic-the-odds-of-being-alive-2012-6?op=1) i.e. *you are not an accident!*
+The chances of you being born alive are [1 in 10<sup>2685000</sup>](https://www.businessinsider.com/infographic-the-odds-of-being-alive-2012-6?op=1) i.e. **you are not an accident!**
-The chances that you will die one day are, 1 of 1
+The chances that you will die one day are, 1 of 1.

 **Where will you spend eternity?**